**Last updated on: 15 October 2020**

-If you are going to Korea in November, there are two festivals which you could enjoy at night, one in Busan and another in Seoul.
-Let’s talk about them in this post.
+If you are going to Korea in November, there are two annual festivals which you could enjoy at night, one in Busan and another in Seoul.
+However, due to Covid-19, depending on the circumstances, these festivals may be postponed or cancelled in 2020.
+You may refer to the respective websites mentioned below for the updated information.
+For the purpose of this blog post, I would use the information based on the festivals held in 2019.

 Busan Fireworks Festival (부산 불꽃축제)(2 November 2019)

 The Busan Fireworks Festival is one of the most popular festivals in Korea, attracting over 1 million visitors each year.
-It is an annual event entering into its 15th anniversary this year and will be held at the Gwangalli Beach in Busan on 2 November 2019.
+It is an annual event entering into its 15th anniversary in 2019 and was held at the Gwangalli Beach in Busan on 2 November 2019.
 There are three vantage points to watch this event, namely, Gwangalli Beach, Dongbaek-seom, and Igi-dae.

 This event is a multmedia show combining the colourful fireworks with high-tech laser light shows against background music.
-This year’s event is also used to celebrate the hosting of the South Korean-ASEAN Special Summit 2019.
+The 2019 event was also used to celebrate the hosting of the South Korean-ASEAN Special Summit 2019.

 Seoul Lantern Festival (서울빛초롱축제)(1-17 November 2019)

-The Seoul Lantern Festival is an annual event held along the Cheonggyecheon Stream and this year will be held from 1-17 November 2019.
-This year’s theme is “Your Seoul, Light through Dream” and will display lanterns depicting characters and scenes from Korean folk tales and stories and fairy tales from around the world.
+The Seoul Lantern Festival is an annual event held along the Cheonggyecheon Stream and the 2019 Festival was held from 1-17 November 2019.
+The 2019 theme was “Your Seoul, Light through Dream” and displayed lanterns depicting characters and scenes from Korean folk tales and stories and fairy tales from around the world.
 You could enjoy the lit-up lanterns from 5pm to 10pm (Sat/Sun: 11pm) during the festival period.

-There are 4 themed sections from Cheonggye Plaza to Supyogyo Bridge (approximately 1.2 km in length) along the Cheonggyecheon Stream as follows:
+There were 4 themed sections from Cheonggye Plaza to Supyogyo Bridge (approximately 1.2 km in length) along the Cheonggyecheon Stream as follows:

 Section 1 – Cheonggye Plaza : “Seoul, Your Fairytale”